holepunchto/localdrive/README.md

 #### `await drive.del(key)`

-Deletes the file at `key` from the drive.
+Deletes the file at `key` path from the drive.

 #### `const iterator = drive.list([folder])`